XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 | Serve historical ledger and transaction reports | 100 Mbps transmit           |
 | Start up `rippled`                              | 20 Mbps receive             |

-You can save bandwidth by [enabling compression on peer-to-peer communications](enable-link-compression.html), at a cost of higher CPU.
+You can save bandwidth by enabling compression on peer-to-peer communications, at a cost of higher CPU.
 Many hardware configurations have spare CPU capacity during normal use, so this can be an economical option if your network bandwidth is limited.
+See [Enable Link Compression](enable-link-compression.html).

 ## See Also